groupdocs-viewer/GroupDocs.Viewer-Docs/java/developer-guide/rendering-documents/advanced-rendering/rendering-cad-drawings/how-to-view-dwf-file-layers.md

 url: viewer/java/how-to-view-dwf-file-layers
 title: Rendering DWF file layers
 weight: 8
-description: "This article explains how to view a specific DWF file layers with GroupDocs.Viewer within your Java / C# applications."
+description: "This article explains how to view a specific DWF file layers with GroupDocs.Viewer within your Java applications."
-keywords:
+keywords: What is DWF file, DWF file, DWF file layers
 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---

+## What is DWF file
+It contains graphics and text as part of design data and reduce the size of the file due to its compressed format.
+[Read more](https://docs.fileformat.com/cad/dwf/).

 Design Web Format File (.dwf) consists of various user layers.
 Layers represent various parts of the entire drawing, for example, this drawing describes a plan of a building and it's parts like stairs, walls, doors located in different layers.

 ![](viewer/java/images/how-to-view-dwf-file-layers.png)